 We recommend taking our Breastfeeding Class during pregnancy to arm yourself with factual information that will lead to your success.
 Gain fundamental and basic breastfeeding knowledge to help you have realistic goals and expectations for feeding your newborn.
 Topics include: latching, how often to feed, how to know baby is getting enough, pumping, feeding cues and more.
-Register for our next breastfeeding class here.
+Register here.